Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Americano vs. coffee taste comparison

-As I’ve discussed above, I came to a few conclusions when comparing these coffees side by side.
-I’ve listed them below so you can check them out.
+As I've discussed above, I came to a few conclusions when comparing these coffees side by side.
+I've listed them below so you can check them out:

 If you love to drink strong coffee, especially in the morning, an Americano is the perfect choice.

-This is where the Americano is perfect.
-Adding the hot water to the espresso shots gives you a more balanced and bigger drink that you can sip on for quite a bit.
+Adding hot water to the espresso shots creates a more balanced and larger drink that you can sip on for quite a while.

 Which is better for you: Americano or Coffee?